datascientistshorya/Credit_Card_Fraud_Classification-/README.md

 # 📚 Libraries Used

-The following libraries were used in this project and can be added to the `requirements.txt` file.
+Add the following libraries to the `requirements.txt` file:

 ```txt
 numpy